While They Lost Trust, You Found the Openings

 The AI Reliability Architect

-Drama: A 13-HOUR AWS outage caused by Amazon's OWN AI tool — Kiro AI coding tool made changes that brought down services.
+The Drama: A 13-HOUR AWS outage caused by Amazon's OWN AI tool.
+Kiro AI coding tool made changes that brought down services.
+The company selling AI infrastructure got taken out by its own AI product.
 The irony is chef's kiss.
+The lesson is worth millions.

-"AI Deployment Risk Assessment" — audit a company's AI-in-production systems for single points of failure, rollback procedures, and incident response. $8K–$20K per assessment.
+"AI Deployment Risk Assessment" — audit a company's AI-in-production systems for single points of failure, rollback procedures, and incident response.
+Deliver a reliability roadmap with specific fixes. $8,000–$20,000 per assessment (Site Reliability Engineers average $140K–$180K/yr full-time per Glassdoor 2026; AI Consultants bill $150–$300/hr per Stack Pricing Guide 2025; priced at 30–60 hr assessment).
 Amazon just proved even the biggest players need this.

 The "Not-Ad-Supported" Positioning Play

-Drama: Perplexity PULLED its ads, admitting they were a mistake.
-Meanwhile OpenAI reportedly adding ads to ChatGPT.
+The Drama: Perplexity PULLED its ads, admitting they were a mistake.
+Meanwhile OpenAI is reportedly adding ads to ChatGPT.
 Two companies, opposite directions on the same issue.
+One said "our users deserve clean intelligence."
+The other said "our investors deserve revenue."
+The market noticed.

-Confessional 2 — OpenAI: "Ads?
+"Ads?
 What ads?
 We're exploring 'monetization strategies.'
-That's completely different from..." reads Perplexity headline "...okay fine, we'll see how it goes." — schedules meeting with ad team
+That's completely different from... reads Perplexity headline ...okay fine, we'll see how it goes." — schedules meeting with ad team, braces for Twitter

-"AI-Powered Research Workflows" — build ad-free, citation-backed research systems for teams using Perplexity + Claude. $3K–$8K per team setup.
+"AI-Powered Research Workflow Setup" — build ad-free, citation-backed research systems for teams using Perplexity plus Claude.
+Includes workflow design, team training, and template library. $3,000–$8,000 per team setup (AI Consultants average $124K/yr full-time per ZipRecruiter Q1 2026; independents bill $150–$200/hr per Stack Pricing Guide 2025; priced at 15–30 hr setup).
 Clean intelligence, no ad noise.
 That's the pitch.

 The AI Safety Auditor

-Drama: OpenAI employees flagged a mass shooter's disturbing ChatGPT conversations BEFORE the incident — leadership decided NOT to alert police.
-Massive questions about duty to warn, monitoring obligations, liability.
+The Drama: OpenAI employees flagged a mass shooter's disturbing ChatGPT conversations BEFORE the incident.
+Leadership decided NOT to alert police.
+The revelation raised massive questions about duty to warn, monitoring obligations, and liability.
+This isn't a tech story anymore.
+It's a legal, ethical, and regulatory earthquake.

-"AI Safety Response Protocol Design" — build policies, escalation frameworks, and incident response procedures for companies deploying conversational AI. $10K–$25K.
+"AI Safety Response Protocol Design" — build policies, escalation frameworks, and incident response procedures for companies deploying conversational AI.
+Includes duty-to-warn analysis, monitoring guidelines, and staff training. $10,000–$25,000 per engagement (AI Governance Specialists average $141K–$221K/yr full-time per IAPP 2025-26 and ZipRecruiter 2026; AI Ethics Officers average $135K per Refonte Learning 2026; independents bill $150–$300/hr per Stack Pricing Guide 2025; priced at 40–80 hr engagement).
 The news cycle created the urgency.
 You deliver the solution.

 The RAMaggedon Advisor

-Drama: Electronics prices spiking because AI companies buying ALL the components.
+The Drama: Electronics prices are spiking because AI companies are buying ALL the components.
 DRAM prices up 100%+.
 SK Hynix's entire 2026 production already sold out.
-Auto industry bracing for chip shortages.
+The auto industry is bracing for chip shortages.
 They're calling it "RAMaggedon" and it could last YEARS.
+AI isn't just disrupting software.
+It's eating the physical supply chain.

-"AI Trust & Governance Advisory" — monthly retainer helping companies build and maintain trust in their AI deployments.
-Covers reliability, ethics, transparency, and stakeholder communication. $3K–$10K/month.
+"AI Trust and Governance Advisory Retainer" — monthly engagement helping companies build and maintain trust in their AI deployments.
+Covers reliability, ethics, transparency, and stakeholder communication. $3,000–$10,000/month retainer (AI Advisory Retainers benchmark $2K–$10K/month per Stack Consultant Pricing Guide 2025; AI Governance roles average $141K–$221K/yr per IAPP 2025-26; frequency and depth scale the rate).
 Trust is the new currency.
 You're the mint.

 "Did you hear about Amazon this week?
 Their own AI tool took down their own cloud for 13 hours.
 Thirteen.
 Hours.
 If Amazon can't prevent their AI from breaking their own systems, what makes any company think they don't need someone checking the guardrails?
 That's the practice I'm building."